 the following materials:

 The International Visiting Scholar Program welcomes academic visitors from around the world.
-The program is designed to give established legal scholars as well as those just beginning their scholarly careers access to the Law School's academic resources for the completion of a specific academic project.
+The program is designed to give established legal scholars as well as those just beginning their scholarly careers access to the Law School's academic resources for the completion of a specific academic research project.
 Interested candidates should carefully review the program specifics and requirements before submitting an application.
 The Law School does not provide financial support to visiting scholars or aid visiting scholars in finding research funds.

 Participation in the Visiting Scholars Program is awarded by committee on the basis of an application submitted by interested candidates.
-The committee takes into consideration your bacground, proposed plan of research, and dates of proposed residence, as well as the capacity of the Law School faculty and library to meet your research needs.
+The committee takes into consideration your background, proposed plan of research, and dates of proposed residence, as well as the capacity of the Law School faculty and library to meet your research needs.
 You must be associated with an academic institution in your home country (or country of current residence) and have a specific research proposal for your proposed residence.

 You are not required to have a formal faculty sponsorship, though if you have already established contacts with a Law School faculty member, you should indicate this on the application form.
 You are encouraged, however, to develop contacts and professional relationships with Law School faculty interested in your proposed area of research while in residence.